The 50/50 Partnership That Cost Me $80K in Opportunity (And the 3-Week Vetting Protocol I Run Before Any Deal)

 You don’t need perfect partnership vetting.
 You need protection against misaligned commitments.

-If considering a partnership, run the alignment interview:
+If you’re considering a partnership, run the alignment interview:

 Schedule 90 minutes.
 Ask all vision, work style, financial, and exit questions.